HesouPavel/learn-git-with-web/README.md

 # learn-git-with-web
-create a website with css in VSCode, push to this repo
+clone this repo, create a website with css in VSCode, push back to github